What’s the deal with the military diet?

 Crash diets have always been rooted in a sense of extreme discipline.
-These super-restrictive weight-loss plans generally require you to slash calories and follow a regimented menu to get the promised results.
-And one crash diet that’s been trending in recent months really leans into that spirit: the so-called military diet, which promises 10 pounds of weight loss in a week to those who play drill sergeant with their daily intake.
+These super-restrictive weight-loss plans generally require you to slash calories (kilojoules) and follow a regimented menu to get the promised results.
+One crash diet that’s been trending in recent months really leans into that spirit: the so-called military diet, which promises 4.5kg of weight loss in a week.

 Does this rapid weight-loss plan work—and is it safe?
 Here’s everything you need to know before trying the military diet.